-Miners BeachMiners Beach is a beautiful, nearly mile-long stretch of sand and some rocks with the main parking area at the west end (with access to Miners River) and a small parking area at the east end.
-From the west end a short wheelchair-accessible boardwalk leads through a pine forest and picnic area to a small platform overlooking the beach.
-You can see stunning Bridalveil Falls and the high cliffs to the east.
-A staircase leads down to the sand.
-Most commercial kayak tours leave from this beach, so it may be crowded on busy summer days.
-Pets allowed.
+Miners BeachMiners Beach is a beautiful, nearly mile-long stretch of sand and some rocks with the main parking area at the west end (and access to Miners River) and a small parking area at the east end.
+From the west end a short wheelchair-accessible boardwalk leads through a pine forest and picnic area to a small platform offering a scenic view of the beach and Lake Superior.
+From here you can also see stunning Bridalveil Falls and the high cliffs to the east.
+A main staircase leads down to the sand from this platform.
+There are two other staircases to the beach, at the east and west ends of the beach.
+Leashed pets allowed.

-Lake Superior Overlook BeachJust past Twelvemile Beach Campground heading east on County Road H-58 is a day-use parking lot with 38 steps leading to the beach.
+Lake Superior Overlook BeachJust past Twelvemile Beach Campground heading east on Alger County Road H-58 is a day-use parking lot with 38 steps leading to the beach.
 Stop here for a quick swim and stroll along the shore.
 Sullivan’s Creek empties into Lake Superior just west of the parking area.
 The overlook includes a wheelchair-accessible platform with a view of the lake.
-Pets allowed.
+Leashed pets allowed.

-Hurricane River BeachThe beach is at the mouth of the Hurricane River is an interesting mix of sand and rock that looks different every year.
+Hurricane River BeachThe beach at the mouth of the Hurricane River is an interesting mix of sand and rock that looks different every year.
 Park at the day-use area of the Lower Hurricane River Campground.
 Picnic tables are nearby.
 Access to the beach is down a short flight of stairs.
-When lake levels are low it’s possible to walk the beach 1½ miles east to the Au Sable Light Station.
+When lake levels are low it’s possible to walk the beach 1.5 miles east to the Au Sable Light Station.
 Shipwreck remains can be found along this beach.
-Pets allowed.
+Leashed pets allowed.

-Sable Falls BeachThe beach at the end of the Sable Falls Trail is mainly a rocky one, with views of the Grand Sable Dunes towering above.
+Sable Falls BeachThe beach at the end of the Sable Falls Trail is both rocky and sandy, with views of the Grand Sable Dunes towering above.
 The trail from the parking lot is only about 1/4 mile long but there are 168 steps to the bottom of the falls and a few more steps along the remaining path to the beach.
 Please remember that collecting beach stones is not permitted within the national lakeshore.
-Picnic tables and a flush restroom are available near the parking lot.
-Pets allowed.
+Picnic tables and a seasonal flush restroom are available near the parking lot.
+Leashed pets allowed.

 Help Keep These Beaches Beautiful!